ffossum/game-site/README.md

-# react-redux-router-example
+# game-site
-Example application using react with redux and redux-router
+A website for playing board and card games.
+Eventually.